k-vandijk/ai_documentation_cli/README.md

 # List of commands

 ## `generate --file <filename>`
-Generate documentation for a specific .cs file.
+Generate documentation for a specific file

-## `list`
+## `list --dir <directory>`
-List all .cs files in the current directory.
+List all relevant files in the current directory, or if a directory is specified, in that directory.

 # `.documentignore` example